 Particularly among the older generation, you’ll discover that Italians tend to take superstitions seriously, often doing things ‘per scaramanzia’ – to ward off bad luck.

-So if you want to ensure good fortune comes your way, here are some of the things to watch out for, according to Italian customs.
+So if you want to ensure good fortune comes your way, here are some of the things to watch out for, according to customs in many parts of Italy.

 Friday the 17th

 First, the good news.
 Friday the 13th isn’t a bad omen as it is in Western countries — but Italy has its own date that you should be wary of: Friday the 17th.

 Just as some Western airlines avoid including the 13th row on planes, you might find number 17 omitted in Italian planes, street numbering, hotel floors and so on, so even if you’re not the superstitious type, it’s handy to be aware of.

 The reason for this is because in Roman numerals, the number 17 (XVII) is an anagram of the Latin word VIXI, meaning “I have lived” — the use of the past tense suggests death, and therefore bad luck.
 It’s less clear what’s so inauspicious about Friday.

 So don’t be surprised if, next time Friday 17th rolls around, you notice some shops and offices closed ‘per scaramanzia’…

 Thought there was no point crying over spilled olive oil?
 Think again.
 In Italy, this is very bad luck indeed.

 And it’s not just because Italians don’t want to see their top quality oil wasted (though the tradition likely has its roots in a time when olive oil was a luxury), or because oil stains are tough to get out of clothes.
 The act of spilling the liquid is considered to bring ill fortune.